integrated-land-simulator/model_description/descript/matsiro.md

  C_{g(k)} = ( c_{g(k)} + \rho_w c_{pw} w_{(k)} ) \Delta z_{g(k)}
 $$

 where $c_{g(k)}$ is the specific heat of the soil, and is given as a parameter for each soil type; $c_{pw}$ is the specific heat of the water; $w_{(k)}$ is the soil moisture (volumetric moisture content); and $\Delta z_{g(k)}$  is the thickness of the $k$ th soil layer.
 When including the heat capacity of the soil moisture in the soil heat capacity in this way, unless the heat transfer accompanying the soil moisture movement is considered, the energy is not conserved.
-The heat transfer accompanying the soil moisture movement is not considered in the MATGND soil sub-model at present, and its introduction is under study.
+The heat transfer accompanying the soil moisture movement is not considered in the MATGND soil submodel at present, and its introduction is under study.
 However, it should be noted that unless the heat capacity of such elements as vapor in the atmosphere, rainfall, etc. is considered, the conservation of energy is disrupted in certain respects.

 The heat conduction flux $F_{g}$ is given by